karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Entrepreneurship

-The longest running (and most popular) podcast for bootstrapped and mostly bootstrapped startups, this show follow the stories of founders as they start, acquire, and grow SaaS companies.
+The longest-running (and most popular) podcast for bootstrapped and mostly bootstrapped startups, this show follows the stories of founders as they start, acquire, and grow SaaS companies.
 Hear when they fail, struggle, succeed, and take you with them through the tumultuous life of a SaaS founder.
 If you like Mixergy, This Week in Startups, or SaaStr, you’ll enjoy Startup for the Rest of Us.

 ### [Entrepreneurs on Fire](http://www.eofire.com/)

 Topic: Entrepreneurship

-John Lee Dumas is the founder and host of the award winning podcast, Entrepreneurs On Fire.
+John Lee Dumas is the founder and host of the award-winning podcast, Entrepreneurs On Fire.
 With over 100 million listens of his 3000+ episodes, JLD has turned Entrepreneurs On Fire into a media empire that generates over a million listens every month and 7-figures of NET annual revenue 8-years in a row.
 His first traditionally published book, The Common Path to Uncommon Success is the modern day version of Think and Grow Rich with a revolutionary 17-step roadmap to financial freedom and fulfillment.
-Learn more at UncommonSuccessBook.com
+Learn more at UncommonSuccessBook.com.

 ### [CodePen Radio](https://blog.codepen.io/)